ericceg/trajectory/README.md

 [![Version](https://img.shields.io/badge/version-v0.1.2-green)](https://github.com/ericceg/trajectory/releases/latest)

-**Lightweight, powerful local-first workout analyzer that keeps your data private.**
+**Powerful local-first workout analyzer that keeps your data private.**
 A local-first desktop app for exploring `.tcx`/`.fit` activities with dashboard, maps, streaks and custom analytics.
 No cloud sync, no account, no server.
 Just you and your training data.